• Skip to main content

 On the production line, metal sheets are formed and shaped by lasers into parts used to make aerial devices.

+These parts are put through a painting process.
+The state-of-the-art powder painting process is unique to the Elizabethtown facility, Sarver said.
 An Altec Industries associate performs hydraulic hose plumbing on a lift arm.
 Each component of a lift truck is custom built in the Elizabethtown Plant.
 Photo by Neal Cardin

 The parts are hung on an elevated track that moves the hanging parts from one process to another.
 The parts are washed and then go through a zirconium bath.
 They are baked, receive a coat of primer, baked again and then sent for the final coat of powder paint.
 This paint is applied in a chamber with sprays.
 The product is then baked a final time to get its shine.